Chevrolet Silverado Buyer’s Guide

 What Is the Best Chevrolet Silverado Model?

-Consumer Reports rates 2012 as the most reliable Silverado, but the 2021 model has outstanding predicted reliability along with tonnes of other updated features.
+Consumer Reports rates 2012 as the most reliable Silverado, but the 2021 model has outstanding predicted reliability and tons of other updated features.

 History of the Chevrolet Silverado: A Timeline

-Replacing the C/K line of heavy-duty pickups, the Chevrolet Silverado first became available in 1999.
-Since then, it’s become an American favorite, only just short of the Ford F-150 in the popularity stakes.
+The Chevrolet Silverado, which replaced the C/K line of heavy-duty pickups, first became available in 1999.
+Since then, it’s become an American favorite, only just short of the Ford F-150 in popularity.

-Here’s a closer look at its four generations released to date.
+Here’s a closer look at four generations of the Silverado:

-- 2007-2013: Redesigned in 2007, as well as an updated look the second-generation Silverado, only available as a four-wheel drive, is notable for its new V8 engine and improved safety features, including stability control and side-curtain airbags.
-The model picks up the 2007 North American Truck of the Year award.
+• 2007-2013: Redesigned in 2007 and with an updated look, the second-generation Silverado, only available as a four-wheel drive, is notable for its new V8 engine and improved safety features, including stability control and side-curtain airbags.
+The model won the 2007 North American Truck of the Year award.

-- 2014-2018: The third-generation 2014 model goes on sale in 2013, still featuring the stacked headlights, although this design legacy would be phased out in 2016.
+• 2014-2018: The third-generation 2014 model went on sale in 2013, still featuring the stacked headlights, although this design legacy would be phased out in 2016.
 Increased fuel efficiency and improved safety thanks to a new cab pillar are among the main changes along with the Crew Cab model’s novel option of a bed measuring 6’6”.
 The full chrome grille is another feature.

-- 2019-2021: In 2019 the Silverado is extensively redesigned, featuring a combination of a steel body and frame and aluminum hood, doors, and tailgate, resulting in a considerably lighter model.
-Its fuel economy is improved at 17 mpg on the 5.3l V8 engine, and enhanced safety features are available.
-Improved towing capacity is available on the V8 and turbodiesel and turbocharged 4-cylinder engines.
+• 2019-2021: In 2019, the Silverado was extensively redesigned, featuring a combination of a steel body and frame and an aluminum hood, doors, and tailgate, resulting in a considerably lighter model.
+The 5.3l V8 engine’s fuel economy is improved to 17 mpg, and enhanced safety features are available.
+The V8 turbodiesel and turbocharged 4-cylinder engines offer improved towing capacity.

 Does Chevrolet Offer Free Maintenance?

-Maintenance usually requires a few thousand to keep your vehicle properly taken care of.
-From oil changes to wiper blade replacements—owning a vehicle can become very expensive without the proper protection plan in place.
+Proper vehicle maintenance usually costs a few thousand dollars.
+From oil changes to wiper blade replacements, owning a vehicle can become very expensive without the proper protection plan in place.

 During the first few months of ownership, Chevrolet covers one maintenance visit for the following services—oil changes, vehicle inspections, tire rotation, and essential fluid refills.

-With EnduranceAdvantage™, you’ll never worry about paying for covered auto repairs or regular maintenance again.
+With the Advantage plan from Endurance, you’ll never worry about paying for covered auto repairs or regular maintenance again.
 Our newest protection plan offers up to $3,500 in maintenance coverage.
 If you’ve recently purchased a salvaged or rebuilt Chevrolet, you’re still eligible for protection under this plan.
-Learn more about our newest protection plan and how you can save up thousands in maintenance today.
+Learn more about our newest protection plan and how you can save thousands in maintenance today.

 The True Cost to Own a Chevrolet Silverado